Religious Education at St. Mary's

 "The mission of schools and teachers is to develop an understanding of all that is true, good and beautiful."

 Children walk into an R.E lesson and it instantly feels special.
-A key focal point (for example an artifact, candle, image to provoke thoughts) greets the children with calm music and prepares the children for the start of their learning.
+A key focal point (for example an artefact, candle, image to provoke thoughts) greets the children with calm music and prepares the children for the start of their learning.
 Teachers use the Come and See Programme of Religious Education as their main resource that they then develop and enhance to meet the needs of their children and create exciting and engaging lessons.

 Central to the programme are three basic human questions and the three Christian beliefs that are the Church’s response in faith: